Cleaning up old floor that can’t tolerate another sanding

 Q: I have very dark, distressed oak Cherokee Cabin Strip Flooring.
 We put it in 30 years ago and it still looks good.
 The distressed finish was great.
-I was able to easily fix gouges (kids, dragging furniture,etc.) However, after all these years, I would like to clean and refinish them.
+I was able to easily fix gouges (kids, dragging furniture, etc.) However, after all these years, I would like to clean and refinish them.
 They don’t need total refinishing, just sprucing up a bit.
-I’ve always used DuraFinish colored liquid wax on them.
-Any suggestions as to how to do this project?

 A: Dura Seal also has another product called Renovator which one of my customers used on her old waxed strip floors that couldn’t tolerate another sanding.
 It cleaned the floors up well. www.duraseal.com